 This research guide highlights some of the most important library resources for German Studies at Dickinson.
 It is designed to help you get started on your research.
-For more assistance, contact the library liaison for German, Kirk Doran.
+For more assistance, contact the library liaison for German, Theresa Arndt.

 The most important and comprehensive international bibliography of published works on German language, literature, and cultural studies.
 The database itself is in German, but it indexes journal articles, books and reviews in numerous languages.
 This source has citations only, not full-text; you will need to use the Get-It! button and often interlibrary loan (Illiad) to obtain the full-text of the materials listed.
 Coverage: 1985 to present.
 Citations Only.